Natrona Heights, Pennsylvania

-Natrona Heights is an unincorporated community in Harrison Township, Allegheny County in the U.S. state of Pennsylvania.
+Natrona Heights is an unincorporated community in Harrison Township, Allegheny County, Pennsylvania, United States.
 It is located in Western Pennsylvania within the Pittsburgh Metropolitan Statistical Area, approximately 24 mi northeast of Pittsburgh.
 Natrona Heights is situated near the Allegheny River, Natrona, Brackenridge, and Tarentum.

 Demographics

 The United States Census Bureau defined Natrona Heights as a census designated place (CDP) in 2023.